 As he experienced the League’s decline in the 1930s Laski argued that state sovereignty was a means of class dominance.
 Sovereignty could serve this purpose because it had come to imply unity within states, thereby drawing attention away from significant internal divisions.
 The corollary of this vision of societal unity which the concept of sovereignty engendered was an understanding of the world as a system of states which, each similarly independent and unified, existed in a natural situation of competition, imperialist exploitation and, when necessary, conflict.
 In 1933, two years after his lecture in Geneva, he described sovereignty as an anachronism and argued that an international society of non-sovereign units was needed.
 The main causes of war were economic ones.
 Under capitalism the power of the state would always be exploited for the advantage of the few, and war would always be an instrument of state-policy; but even an international system of socialist states would not, of itself, mean that war would become a thing of the past.
 ‘Until’, he went on, ‘we recognise that an interdependent economic world, whatever the internal organisation of its constituent part, is incompatible with a system of political units which bear no relation to that inescapable unity, we shall have left untouched the central cause of war’.
 Although capitalism would always bring about war, it was not the sole cause of war.
 Capitalism needed to be uprooted; but socialism was a necessary but not sufficient condition for peace.
 He continued to express this belief throughout the 1930s, including in his book The State in Theory and Practice of 1935.
 As he put it in that book: ‘A society of socialist states is in a position, to which no other order of life can pretend, to consider its economic problems upon a basis of genuine mutuality and goodwill.
 Meanwhile, his view of functionalism as a solution to the problem of sovereignty faded.
-He became pessimistic about the acceptability of functionalism and his view of political priorities changed in response to political and international developments.
+He became, it seems, pessimistic about the acceptability of functionalism and his view of political priorities changed in response to political and international developments.

 In 1938 in a new edition of A Grammar of Politics the main text remained almost identical to the first edition.
 It now, however, included a substantial introductory chapter reviewing the book’s arguments in the light of events of the 1930s.
 Fascism had spread through Europe, abolishing or suppressing socialist politics and trade unionism and dissolving the marriage between capitalism and democracy.
 In international relations fascism was providing a stark illustration that in a world dominated by capitalism the League was hindered by the existence of sovereign states.
 Just as democracy within states was expendable, so too was international law independent of the will of the powerful states.
 Collective security could not be achieved in such circumstances.
 Power politics expressed the modern relationships of states, ‘and power politics cannot give rise to a social order in which international law has a status independent of the states that assent to it’.
 Without such a status powerful states would withdraw such assent when they considered it in their interests to do so.